viktorvano/SpeechRecognitionAI/README.md

 ### TODO List
 - Weights Ironing: Set weight to zero of the first hidden layer of those connections which training has not altered.
 - Extenf FFT to full FFT with Real and Imaginary values (now there is only an FFT magnitude Real x Imag)
-- parallelStream.forchEach() for each neuron in a layer feedforward and backproapgation (layers must propagate in a sequence)

 ## Application Screenshots